trinodb/trino/presto-docs/src/main/sphinx/security/file-system-access-control.rst

 Refresh
 --------

-By default, when a change is made to the JSON rules file, Presto must be restarted to load the changes.
-There is an optional property to refresh the properties without requiring a Presto restart.
+By default, when a change is made to the JSON rules file, Trino must be restarted to load the changes.
+There is an optional property to refresh the properties without requiring a Trino restart.
 The refresh period is specified in the ``etc/access-control.properties``:

 .. code-block:: text